The Coaching Assistant Award is the first step on the coaching ladder if the candidate has elected not to attend the Athletics Leader Award.

 The PVG itself is free for club volunteers.

-Prior to attending the course, prospective Coaching Assistants are required to complete six pre-course tasks.
-There is an expectation that these tasks will have been completed.
+Prior to attending the course, prospective Coaching Assistants are required to complete pre-course tasks.
+The pre-course tasks will be available once the candidate is booked onto the course.

 Progression to Athletics Coach or Coach in Running Fitness.